 Unlike what you might normally hear, fat is vital for your health.
 However, you should choose the type of fat carefully.

-Avocado: Good source of MUFA (8) and folate.
-Read our blog to know more on how unsaturated fats affect cholesterol levels.
+Avocado: Good source of MUFA (28) and folate.
+Learn more about how unsaturated fats affect cholesterol levels.

 Nuts and Seeds: Almonds, walnuts, flaxseeds, and chia seeds.
 Nuts and seeds also give you protein and fibre.